Scott Adams: Real Coffee with Scott Adams

 In 2015, Adams wrote blog posts predicting that Donald Trump had a 98 percent chance of winning the presidency based on his persuasion skills, and he started writing about Trump's persuasion techniques.
 His pieces on this topic grew popular, so he started writing about it regularly.
 Adams soon developed this as a daily video presentation called Real Coffee with Scott Adams, distributed to Periscope, YouTube, and ScottAdamsSays.com.

-Real Coffee with Scott Adams has featured guests such as Naval Ravikant, Ed Latimore, Dave Rubin, Erik Finman, Greg Gutfeld, Matt Gaetz, Ben Askren, Carpe Donktum, Steve Hsu, Michael Shellenberger, Carson Griffith, Shiva Ayyadurai, James Nortey, Clint Morgan, and Bjørn Lomborg.
-In 2018, Kanye West shared multiple clips on Twitter from a Coffee episode titled: "Scott Adams tells you how Kanye showed the way to The Golden Age.
+Real Coffee with Scott Adams featured guests such as Naval Ravikant, Ed Latimore, Dave Rubin, Erik Finman, Greg Gutfeld, Matt Gaetz, Ben Askren, Carpe Donktum, Steve Hsu, Michael Shellenberger, Carson Griffith, Shiva Ayyadurai, James Nortey, Clint Morgan, and Bjørn Lomborg.
+In 2018, Kanye West shared several clips on Twitter from the Coffee episode "Scott Adams tells you how Kanye showed the way to The Golden Age.
 With Coffee."
 In 2020, President Trump retweeted an episode where Adams mocked Joe Biden.

-Adams offers paid subscriptions for exclusive content on Locals.
+Adams offered paid subscriptions for exclusive content on Locals.
 In 2020, Adams said: "For context, I expect my Dilbert income to largely disappear in the next year as newspapers close up forever.
 The coronavirus sped up that inevitable trend.
 Like many of you, I'm reinventing my life for a post-coronavirus world.
 The Locals platform is a big part of that."